Assassination of Spencer Perceval: In Russia

-In 1804 Bellingham returned to Archangel to supervise a major commercial venture, accompanied by Mary and their infant son.
+In 1804 Bellingham returned to Archangelsk to supervise a major commercial venture, accompanied by Mary and their infant son.
 His business completed, in November he prepared to return home, but was detained on account of a supposed unpaid debt.
 This arose from losses incurred by a business associate for which Bellingham was deemed liable.
 Bellingham denied any responsibility for the debt; his detention, he thought, was an act of revenge by powerful Russian merchants who—erroneously—thought that he had frustrated an insurance claim relating to a lost ship.
-Two arbitrators appointed by the governor of Archangel determined that he was responsible for a sum of 2,000 roubles (about £200), a fraction of the original amount claimed.
+Two arbitrators appointed by the governor of Archangelsk determined that he was responsible for a sum of 2,000 roubles (about £200), a fraction of the original amount claimed.
 Bellingham rejected this judgement.

 With the issue still unresolved, Bellingham obtained passes for him and his family to travel to the Russian capital, St Petersburg.
-In February 1805, as they prepared to set out, Bellingham's pass was revoked; Mary and the child were permitted to proceed, but he was arrested and imprisoned in Archangel.
+In February 1805, as they prepared to set out, Bellingham's pass was revoked; Mary and the child were permitted to proceed, but he was arrested and imprisoned in Archangelsk.
 When he sought help from Lord Granville Leveson-Gower, the British ambassador in St Petersburg, the matter was dealt with by the British consul, Sir Stephen Shairp, who informed Bellingham that as the dispute involved a civil debt, he could not interfere.
-Bellingham remained in custody in Archangel until November 1805, when a new city governor ordered his release and allowed him to join Mary in St Petersburg.
-Here, instead of arranging his family's swift return to England, Bellingham laid charges against the Archangel authorities for false imprisonment and demanded compensation.
+Bellingham remained in custody in Archangelsk until November 1805, when a new city governor ordered his release and allowed him to join Mary in St Petersburg.
+Here, instead of arranging his family's swift return to England, Bellingham laid charges against the Archangelsk authorities for false imprisonment and demanded compensation.
 In doing so he outraged the Russian authorities, who in June 1806 ordered his imprisonment.
 According to his later account, Bellingham was "often marched publicly through the city with gangs of felons and criminals of the worse description [to the] heart-rending humiliation of himself".

 Mary had meanwhile returned to England with her son (she was pregnant with her second child), eventually settling in Liverpool where she set up a millinery business with a friend, Mary Stevens.
 For the next three years Bellingham made constant demands for release and compensation, seeking help from Shairp, Leveson-Gower, and the latter's successor as ambassador, Lord Douglas.
 None were prepared to intercede on his behalf: "Thus", he later wrote when petitioning for redress, "without having offended any law, either civil or criminal, and without having injured any individual ... was your Petitioner bandied from one prison to another".
 Bellingham's position worsened in 1807 when Russia signed the Treaty of Tilsit and aligned itself with Napoleon.
 Two further years passed before, after a direct petition to Tsar Alexander, he was released and ordered to leave Russia.
 Bellingham arrived in England, uncompensated, in December 1809, determined to secure justice.